Alaska Alpine Logistics

 Alaska Alpine Adventures reserves the right to cancel or change the itinerary of a trip.
 In the event that your trip is canceled and you are unable to participate, the total balance will be refunded.
 Occasionally, weather or other factors may cause delays or make completing a trip impossible.
 In these circumstances, there will be no refund of fees.
 Alaska Alpine Adventures is not responsible for any other costs associated with cancellation or delay.

 In order to assure any Alaska Alpine Adventures departure, a minimum number of participants must sign up.
-Our wilderness trips generally require a minimum of 3 guests to assure departure, while our Multisport Adventures require a minimum of 4.
+Our wilderness trips (including our Ultimate Alaska Multisport) require a minimum of 3 guests to guarantee departure, while our Source to Sea Multisport and our trips into the Arctic National Wildlife Reguge require a minimum of 4 guests to guarantee departure.
 However we will operate our adventures at below the minimum required for a modest surcharge.
-Please contact us for details.

 AAA and our guides follow strict emergency protocols and procedures.
 Our guides are all current Wilderness First Responders (at a minimum).
 Additionally, they will be carrying a satellite phone when in the wilderness and handheld radios and cell phones on our Alaska Multisport Tours.
 Your guide will conduct a thorough orientation to help familiarize you with these policies, protocols, and procedures.